zigszigsdk/FTP2Azure/README.md

 ```

 ### Implementation own an Account Manager
-For use own an Account Manager you should implement interface IAccountManager and pass him into FtpServer constructor as a parameter.
+For use of own Account Manager you should implement interface IAccountManager and pass it into FtpServer constructor as a parameter.
 ```c#
     class AcccountManager : IAccountManager
     {